Twentysix26/Red-Docs/red/red_guide_aliases.md

 ---
 title: Aliases
 sidebar: red_sidebar
-permalink: /red_guides_aliases/
+permalink: /red_guide_aliases/
 ---

-##Aliases
 ![](https://img.shields.io/badge/Guide%20by-irdumb-aa00ff.svg)

 Being able to add aliases is a useful function of the bot that is often overlooked.